-Ti-based bi-MOFs for the tandem reaction of H2O2 generation and catalytic oxidative desulfurization†
+A Ti-based bi-MOF for the tandem reaction of H2O2 generation and catalytic oxidative desulfurization†

-In the past, the H2O2 are used as oxidant when Ti-based materials as a catalyst at room conditions.
-But H2O2 suffers for high cost and safety concerns.
-Replacing H2O2 with O2 has been highly desired.
-In this work, Ti-based bi-MOFs, MIL-125(Ti)@NH2-MIL-125(Ti) are synthesized through internal extended growth of MIL-125(Ti) on NH2-MIL-125(Ti).
-This Ti-based bi-MOFs, performed in sequence to synergistically catalysis effects for oxidative desulfurization (ODS) reaction with O2.
-For this bi-MOFs catalyst, MIL-125(Ti) are embed partly in and well distributed on the surface NH2-MIL-125(Ti).
-NH2-MIL-125(Ti) serves as a catalyst for the production of H2O2 from O2/methanol under visible light, MIL-125(Ti) is used as a ODS catalyst.
-The ODS over the MIL-125(Ti) are most effective for the in situ generated H2O2 could been used fully, consumed H2O2 (ODS reaction) also promote the H2O2 production for Le Chatelier's principle.
-MIL-125(Ti) and NH2-MIL-125(Ti), are in closed proximity on bi-MOFs materials, this leads to the catalytic efficiency is increased by 2.5 times in comparison to their physical mixture.
+In the past, H2O2 has been used as an oxidant when Ti-based materials are used as catalysts at ambient conditions.
+However, H2O2 suffers from high cost and safety concerns.
+Therefore, replacing H2O2 with O2 has been highly desired.
+In this study, a Ti-based bi-MOF, MIL-125(Ti)@NH2-MIL-125(Ti) has been synthesized through the internal extended growth of MIL-125(Ti) on NH2-MIL-125(Ti).
+This Ti-based bi-MOF performed in sequence to synergistically catalyze the oxidative desulfurization (ODS) reaction with O2.
+In this bi-MOF catalyst, MIL-125(Ti) is partly embedded and well distributed on the surface of NH2-MIL-125(Ti).
+NH2-MIL-125(Ti) serves as a catalyst for the production of H2O2 from O2/methanol under visible light, while MIL-125(Ti) serves as an ODS catalyst.
+The ODS over MIL-125(Ti) is the most effective as the in situ generated H2O2 could be used fully, and the consumed H2O2 (ODS reaction) also promotes further H2O2 production through the Le Chatelier's principle.
+MIL-125(Ti) and NH2-MIL-125(Ti) exist in close proximity in the bi-MOF material, which leads to an increase in the catalytic efficiency by 2.5-fold in comparison to that obtained from their physical mixture.